Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 - Poll Everywhere integrates into PowerPoint
 - Has the ability to text in, to answer questions.
 Useful for situations with no internet access.
+- Has a simple and easy to use interface.

 Limitations:

 - Doesn't have easy joining with QR codes
 - Requires administrator privileges to install separate executable application to work with PowerPoint
+- Has a very limited free tier in terms of the number of participants and questions that can be asked.

 #### Kahoot